 FF&E specification has a reputation for being tedious.
-But add to that the effort of trying to stay within budget, managing bids, and repetitive work — and the entire process could get positively glacial.
+But add to that the effort of trying to stay within budget, managing bids, wrangling spec sheets, and repetitive work — and the entire process could get positively glacial.

 That’s why we created several functions in Fohlio that not only help you save money, but also time.